 Diagnostic Radiology Residency

-We aim to develop within the resident the skills and interpretive ability necessary to perform as a competent clinical diagnostic radiologist and to encourage critical thinking and creativity as a basis for sound clinical practice.
+We aim to develop within our residents the skills and interpretive ability necessary to perform as competent clinical diagnostic radiologists, and to encourage critical thinking and creativity as a basis for sound clinical practice.
 Residents are exposed to all aspects of radiology and medical imaging through our eight subspecialty areas and learn a disciplined approach to medical problem solving and decision making.
 A comprehensive understanding of medical imaging techniques is emphasized, followed by hands-on experience that will challenge residents to assume greater responsibilities as the training progresses.

 Upon completion of training, residents will be well prepared to perform and interpret diagnostic and therapeutic imaging procedures and be acquainted with numerous investigational procedures.
 They will be able to serve as consultants in the appropriate selection of diagnostic exams.
 Above all, residents will be well-versed in performing their duties with collegiality and a keen sensitivity for the physical and psychological well-being of patients, residents, faculty, and staff.

 A Day in the Life of a Radiology Resident

 Read about a day in the life of diagnostic radiology resident Dr. Connor Louden to get a sense of what your days might look like during your own diagnostic radiology residency at UVA.